-The Alfred Deakin Postdoctoral Research Fellowships are intended to build research and innovation capability and excellence and create impact, in strategic priority research strengths at Deakin University.
-The Fellowships support and develop early career researchers identified as potential rising stars, aiming to enhance our capacity and capability in key research areas and build the next generation of high achieving and internationally competitive researchers.
+The Alfred Deakin Postdoctoral Research Fellowships are intended to build research and innovation capability and excellence and create impact in strategic priority research strengths at Deakin University.
+The Fellowships support and develop early career researchers identified as potential rising stars, aiming to enhance the capacity and capability in key research areas and build the next generation of high achieving and internationally competitive researchers.

 - Applicants must have been awarded a PhD on or after 1 January 2020 or, together with allowable career interruptions, have an award of PhD date that would be commensurate with a PhD Award Date of 1 January 2020.

 How to apply

 - Prepare the following supporting documents to be uploaded as part of your application (templates will be available soon)

 - Top 5 Publications